 The Graduate Minority Students Project advocates for underrepresented graduate students in all aspects of academic life, monitoring all affirmative action policies and procedures as they affect underrepresented students.
 GMSP also provides direct services to underrepresented graduate students through social receptions, lectures, workshops and educational forums.

-The Queer and Transgender Advocacy Project seeks to improve the lives and experiences of queer and transgender graduate students at UC Berkeley.
-QTAP works closely with other GA projects to initiate outreach targeting graduate LGBTQ students at UC Berkeley.
-Additionally, this coordinator serves as an advocate for LGBTQ graduate students, addressing specific needs and concerns of the community to ensure their success in higher education and beyond.
+The Sexual Orientation and Gender Advocacy Project (SOGA) seeks to improve the lives and experiences of LGBTQ+ graduate and professional students at UC Berkeley.
+SOGA works closely with other GA projects to initiate outreach targeting graduate and professional LGBTQ+ students.
+Additionally, they serve as an advocate for LGBTQ+ graduate and professional students, addressing specific needs and concerns of the community to ensure their success in higher education and beyond.